On this page, you can find answers to some commonly asked questions when using Wavefront for Spring Boot.

 How Do I Upgrade From Spring Boot 2 to Spring Boot 3?

 - Upgrade your application to use Spring Boot 3.
 For details, see the Spring Boot 3.0 Migration Guide.

 - If the application uses Spring Cloud Sleuth, see the Spring Cloud Sleuth 3.1 Migration Guide to migrate from Spring Boot 2 to Spring Boot 3.

 - Update the Wavefront for Spring Boot dependencies for your existing project.
 For more details, see how to configure an existing Spring Boot application and click the Initialize an Existing Project tab.

-What Is the Difference Between The Wavefront for Spring Boot Freemium Cluster and a Wavefront Trial?
+What Is the Difference Between the Wavefront for Spring Boot Freemium Cluster and a Free Trial?

 Wavefront for Spring Boot Freemium cluster

 The freemium cluster supports limited data ingestion throughput with 5-day retention and no SLA guarantees.
-It allows developers to try out Wavefront without having to sign up or provide an email address.
+It allows developers to try out our service without having to sign up or provide an email address.
 Freemium accounts that are inactive for 3 days are automatically deleted.

-The Wavefront trial allows you to experience the full power of the Wavefront platform by bringing in data from your cloud environments (AWS/GCP/Azure/vSphere), Kubernetes, over 200 integrations, and large-scale service fleets into a single observability platform.
+The free trial allows you to experience the full power of the our service by bringing in data from your cloud environments (such as AWS, GCP, Azure, vSphere, etc.), Kubernetes, over 200 integrations, and large-scale service fleets into a single observability platform.
 You can also create smart alerts that dynamically filter noise and capture true anomalies.
 When you sign up for a trial, we’ll ask for some (minimal) information.

 Once you’ve signed up, you can retrieve an API token and configure it in your